malharinamdar/malharinamdar.github.io/_news/announcement_1.md

 ---

-Regional Tiny Stories: Using Small Models to Compare Language Learning and Tokenizer Performance, preprint available on arxiv : https://arxiv.org/abs/2504.07989.
+Regional Tiny Stories: Using Small Models to Compare Language Learning and Tokenizer Performance, preprint available on arxiv : <a href= "https://arxiv.org/abs/2504.07989"></a>.